joel-grant/joel-grant/README.md

 Hi there! 👋🏼

-I'm Joel and I'm a software engineer with strong experience in Ruby on Rails, Java, and PaaS (Platform as a Service) development.
-I'm passionate about creating software that delivers an excellent, and considerate user experience.
+I'm Joel and I'm a software engineer with experience in Ruby on Rails, Java, and IaaS (Infrastructure as a Service) development.
+I'm passionate about creating software that delivers considerate user experiences.
 Many of the projects that I use to learn and refine development skills can be found here on my GitHub.
 Feel free to reach out and/or follow!

 [<img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white">](https://www.linkedin.com/in/joelmgrant/)